gustavoromerobenitez/grb-gcp-devops-helloworld/README.md

 Pipelines are defined in cloudbuild*.yaml files are comprised of steps run in "builders" which purpose-specific containers.
 These pipelines are triggered when certain changes are detected on the repository.
 These rules are specified in CloudBuild Triggers.

+The application and Terraform builder have been built beforehand so the infrastructure build can pull them from the Container Registry in the orchestrating project.

 # Limitations and Challenges